Elvis Andrus Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender the second-most home runs in baseball (173 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (174 total, 1.4 per game).

-- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander went six innings, surrendering three earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Los Angeles Dodgers, when the lefty went five innings, surrendering four earned runs while allowing six hits.

-- The 26-year-old has an ERA of 5.46, with 7.7 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.